-Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 3 Light, Materials, Transparent & Opaque What if there were no windows?
+Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 3 Light, Materials, Transparent &amp; Opaque What if there were no windows?
 Students investigate the properties of different materials that they can and cannot see through.
 Then they create a stained glass window using tissue paper to explore how materials interact with light.
 K.PS1.A.1 Make qualitative observations of the physical properties of objects (i.e. size, shape, color, mass).
-A Stand More thouse desired to be the standing to b Light & Illumination Read-Along Can you see in the dark?
+A Start May Unitery Light & Illumination Read-Along Can you see in the dark?
 Students look inside a completely dark box to determine if they can see the shape of the object inside.
 They allow more light into the box to illuminate the object and allow them to see it.
 Students use their observations explain that objects need light to be seen.
 K.PS1.A.1 Make qualitative observations of the physical properties of objects (i.e. size, shape, color, mass).